kretmatt/SFR_StockData/db_backend.md

 |  Advantages   | <ul><li>Useful in Cloud services because of faster startup</li><li>Smaller packaging</li><li>Suitable for microservices that are running in a cloud docker container</li></ul>   | <ul><li>Sopisticated otimization with runtime information</li><li>Only compiles the code that is called</li></ul>|
 |  Disadvantages   | <ul><li>If the code has a lot of if conditions where some branches are never reached, AOT can performe worse than JIT</li></ul>  | <ul><li>Slower startup because compilation happens at runtime</li><li>Bigger packaging</li></ul>     |

 We used .NET for the development of our Kafka Service.
 AOT was only introduced not to long ago with .NET 7 and focusses primarily on console applications.
 Therefore, we are more or less forced to go with the JIT compilation.
+However, if we had the choice we think that we would go with the AOT compilation since we prioritise a fast startup and our code doesn't include a lot of passages which are never called where the JIT compilation would shine with a better performance.